polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 ## Relaying NCT to Your Community(ies)

 Recall that each community has a distinct *sidechain* where PolySwarm transactions occur (TODO: link on sidechain stuff in home.md).
-In order to participate, you'l need to maintain a balance of NCT (ETH not required) on the Community's sidechain.
+In order to participate, you'll need to maintain a balance of NCT (ETH not required) on the Community's sidechain.

 We've made this easy: you can use `polyswarm-client`'s `balancemanager` utility.
 You'll need to run both your engine and a `balancemanager` to maintain a balance of NCT on the Community sidechain.